hpc/charliecloud/doc/ch-image_desc.rst

 -------------

 Build an image from a Dockerfile and put it in the storage directory.
-Use :code:`ch-run(1)` to execute :code:`RUN` instructions.
+Use :code:`ch-run -w -u0 -g0 --no-home --no-passwd` to execute :code:`RUN` instructions.
 Note that :code:`FROM` implicitly pulls the base image if needed, so you may want to read about the :code:`pull` subcommand below as well.

 Required argument: